Common SAT Math Mistakesadmin

 Common Mistake #11

-You are weak on functions
+You are weak on functions.

 Many students are completely unfamiliar with functions.
-Maybe they skipped over them in Geometry class.
+Maybe they skipped over them in Algebra class.
 Sadly, these show up enough times in the SAT’s Math portion that you really have no excuse in choosing to ignore functions.

 Hoping and wishing certain types of questions don’t appear has never been a winning strategy.